ugorji/go/README.md

 # Import Path

-The name of the github repo is being changed from `go` to `go-codec`.
-This clarifies that this repo is only for the `go-codec`.

-However, this package has always had a stable import path of "github.com/ugorji/go/codec".
+This package has always had a stable import path of "github.com/ugorji/go/codec".
 We CANNOT change that without negatively affecting all our users.

 Consequently, we enforce this import path by specifying it in the following files: